The other day I was listing out all the financial tools that I personally use for money management in my notebook, and the list got kinda long.

 Let people know what they should do IN CASE their banks, takaful and insurance companies go bankrupt (stay calm, see #3).

 So apparently – and I didn’t know about this before – there are people out there who scam your family and friends because they don’t know about PIDM??
 That is horrible!
 And this is why PIDM wants to tell the public who they are and what they do!

 So I said yes, and together we created this plain-English article about what PIDM does.

 When I was 17-18, I worked as a telemarketer for about 3 months.
 For an outsourcing company, on behalf of a major insurance provider.
 I can’t remember the name of the insurance company, or even the product name now.
 That’s weird, because day-in, day-out, I repeated the same script in hundreds of cold calls.

 I earned at least RM3000 per month in those 3 months.
 This was the point in my life when I knew I could do sales.

-Here are some telemarketer sales tactics, and advice for you to resist those sales.
+Here are some telemarketer sales tactics, and tips for you to resist them.